Puerto Rico unveils new debt restructuring proposal

-SAN JUAN (Reuters) - Puerto Rico on Monday unveiled a revised restructuring proposal that would cut its debt more modestly, offering general obligation holders about 74 cents on the dollar with other creditor classes getting less, as it tries to solve a crushing economic crisis ahead of looming debt payments.
+SAN JUAN (Reuters) - Puerto Rico on Monday unveiled a new restructuring proposal with more modest debt cuts, offering general obligation holders about 74 cents on the dollar with other creditor classes getting less, as it tries to solve a crushing economic crisis ahead of looming debt payments.

 The offer follows counter-proposals from various creditor groups to the island’s initial Feb.
 1 restructuring plan, under which the same debt would have been cut to $26.5 billion.